judgelord/regextable/README.md

 - **verbose**: (default TRUE) If TRUE, displays progress messages.

 ### Returns
-A data frame with one row per match and all original columns from `data`.
+A data frame with one row per match, including specified or all original columns from 'data' plus a matched_pattern column.

 ### Overview
 The `extract()` function searches a data frame or character vector for text patterns defined in a regex table.